Updated: 6 days ago

-Blessed are thou, O Rani Rashmani, for it is thy religious merit that has caused this beautiful Temple to be raised up!
-To thee also is due that we are able to meet and worship this Prince amongst men, this Holy Image of the Divinity which, unlike marble or clay, does move about to the delight of all who love the Lord.
+Blessed are thou, O Rani Rashmani, for it is thy religious merit that has caused this beautiful Temple to be raised!
+To thee also is due that we can meet and worship this Prince amongst men, this Holy Image of the Divinity which, unlike marble or clay, does move about to the delight of all who love the Lord.

 The Temple garden is situated about four miles north of Calcutta on the banks of the holy river Ganges.
 Going there by boat one lands on the broad brick-built steps of the ghat leading to the Temple.
 East of the landing is the Chandni or the Porch.
 Its roof resembles an awning supported on pillars.
 The Chandni is especially used at night by the Temple watchmen on duty.
 Their chests of mango-wood and one or two water vessels or lotas, made of brass, are often found there lying about.
 The gentlemen of the neighborhood often come here and take their seats before stepping down to bathe in the Holy Waters.
 They amuse themselves with gossip as they rub themselves with oil.
 Many holy men and women belonging to various sects of the Hindus come to the Temple and wait here until the hour for morning offerings to the Gods is over and they have partaken of the accepted offerings—the consecrated food (prasad).
 Not infrequently, a woman worshipper (Bhairavi) of the Mother will be found sitting there.
 She has given up the world, is dressed in ochre-colored clothes and holds in her hands the trident, the symbol of her order.
 She, too, will come into the guesthouse and wait until the morning offerings have been presented.